Virtual Reality for Neurorehabilitation: Mechanisms, Modalities, and Clinical Applications

 Critical and Neurocritical Care Specific Applications

 Although data are limited, some VR rehabilitation systems tested within ICU settings have demonstrated psychological and cognitive benefits in early studies.
-In a proof-of-concept pilot study in 20 ICU patients who were either intubated or recently extubated, Turon et al. found that the semi-immersive ENRIC (Early Neurocognitive Rehabilitation in Intensive Care) VR platform was safe, feasible, and enjoyed by patients, while appearing to be associated with autonomic reactivity that suggested cognitive stimulation.26 In a follow-up study by Navarra-Ventura et al., 34 intubated patients given early neurocognitive stimulation via ENRIC had significantly better working memory scores and less depression and anxiety at follow-up compared to 38 patients who received usual treatment.
-27 Meanwhile, the E-CHOISIR (Electronic‑CHOIce of a System for Intensive care Relaxation) trial of different electronic relaxation devices suggested that semi-immersive VR devices may have benefits in critically ill patients with respect to decreased stress, discomfort, and pain.28
+In a proof-of-concept pilot study involving 20 ICU patients who were either intubated or recently extubated, Turon et al. found the ENRIC (Early Neurocognitive Rehabilitation in Intensive Care) VR platform to be safe, feasible, and well-received by patients.
+It also appeared to trigger autonomic reactivity, suggesting meaningful cognitive engagement.
+ENRIC is a mobile, VR-based system tailored for critically ill patients, delivering low-demand cognitive exercises within calming virtual environments.
+A virtual avatar guides and motivates patients throughout the experience, while a motion sensor tracks their movements, enabling real-time interaction through intelligent software integration 26.
+In a follow-up study by Navarra-Ventura et al., 27 intubated patients given early neurocognitive stimulation via ENRIC had significantly better working memory scores and less depression and anxiety at follow-up compared to 38 patients who received usual treatment.
+Meanwhile, the E-CHOISIR (Electronic‑CHOIce of a System for Intensive care Relaxation) trial of different electronic relaxation devices suggested that an immersive VR device may have benefits in critically ill patients with respect to decreased stress, discomfort, pain, and anxiety 28.

-As for benefits on motor rehabilitation, a study by Parke et al. in 20 ICU patients utilizing a non-immersive Jintronix VR system targeting trunk and extremity strength found that this intervention was associated with improved body strength and range of motion, as well as high patient ratings related to enjoyment and motivation (which may have an impact on patients’ rehabilitation outcomes)29.
-On the other hand, another study of 60 ICU patients specifically investigating changes in grip strength when utilizing a non-immersive VR system (Nintendo Wii) did not find a significant benefit 30.
-Despite this, a recent systematic review of 11 randomized controlled trials involving 880 ICU patients demonstrated that VR-based rehabilitation had a better overall effect in motor domains than conventional rehab, including extremity motor function, walking, and improving balance.31 However, as above, outcomes may be impacted by the level of VR immersion; additional studies with more standardized approaches are needed to validate these findings.
+As for benefits on motor rehabilitation, a study by Parke et al. in 20 ICU patients utilizing a non-immersive Jintronix VR system targeting trunk and extremity strength found that this intervention held high patient ratings related to enjoyment and motivation (which may have an impact on patients’ rehabilitation outcomes), along with a subjective feeling from participants this would improve their strength and range of motion, motivating them to continue therapy 29.
+Consistently, another study of 60 ICU patients utilizing a non-immersive VR system (Nintendo Wii), 86% of the patients reported that they would like to play the videogame in their future physical therapy sessions 30.
+A recent systematic review of 11 randomized controlled trials involving 880 ICU patients demonstrated that VR-based rehabilitation had a better overall effect in motor domains than conventional rehab, including extremity motor function, walking, and improving balance 31.
+However, outcomes may be impacted by the level of VR immersion; additional studies with more standardized approaches are needed to validate these findings.

 Challenges and Limitations